craftercms/docs/source/.new-ia/by-role/site-admin/site-tools/navigating-site-tools.rst

     :align: center
     :width: 60%

-See :ref:`studio-log-console` for some more information on viewing logs.
+See :ref:`newIa-studio-log-console` for some more information on viewing logs.

 ----------
 Publishing